SivilTaram/Persona-Dialogue-Generation/README.md

         | -- psqaure_original.model.best_valid
 ```

+Then you could directly evaluate it using the following evaluation scripts.

 ## Evaluation

 You could run `eval_f1.py`, `eval_hits.py` to obtain the `F1`, `Hits@1` for either Transmitter or PSquare.
 The evaluation logs on our provided model weights can be found in the folder `./logs/`.

 As for the `ppl` metric, you could run the training script on a trained model file to fake the continuation of training.
-The restoring will first validate on the valid dataset.
+The restoring will first validate and report `ppl` on the validation dataset.

 ## Acknowledgement

 The `parlai` module is modified from [ParlAI](https://github.com/facebookresearch/ParlAI).
-Thanks them for their huge contributions on developing such a great conversational platform!
+Thanks them for their huge contributions on developing such a great conversational platform (*Attention: usage on this module follows its open source License*) !
 Also many thanks for Huggingface's transformer library!

 ## Concat